 Definitely, Manokan Country was on the top of the list followed by El Ideal Bakery located in Silay City.
 I added Aboy's because of its Adobong Taba ng Pusit which Chef Tayag recommends in his book.
 And, of course, Bacolod is known for its Cansi soup.
 I've tried Chef JP Anglo's sizzling Cansi version in Manila but am excited to try the original soup broth in one of the popular eateries in the city.

-To be frank, this wasn't a mukbang or binge-eating type of trip.
-I savor my food, I attach personal memories with every morsel that I taste --- with every bite that I take.
+To be frank, this wasn't a Mukbang or binge-eating type of trip.
+I savor my food, I attach personal memories to every morsel that I taste --- with every bite that I take.
 I wasn't expecting that I would be able to eat in all of the places that I wanted to go.
 I only had a few days plus I would also be doing some sightseeing.

 Our first official meal was in Aida's Chicken Inasal in Manukan Country.
 Aside from Chicken Inasal, we also ordered a small plate of raw oysters and a couple of sticks of Chicken Isaw.
 They were very generous with their chicken oil, siling labuyo, and calamansi.
 Without even us asking for them, the servers will automatically bring them to the table.
 It was a good thing that we went there before 11am and avoided the mad rush of the lunch crowd.
 By the time we left after an hour or so, the place was jampacked.